List of The Seven Deadly Sins characters: Elizabeth Liones

-Elizabeth Liones is originally from the Kingdom of Danafor before it was destroyed.
-She was adopted from Meliodas to Bartra Liones as the third princess of Liones.
+Elizabeth Liones (エリザベス・リオネス, Erizabesu Rionesu) is the 16-year-old third princess of Liones.
+Originally from the Kingdom of Danafor before it was destroyed, she was adopted by Bartra Liones.
 She becomes an ally of the Seven Deadly Sins when seeking their help after the Great Holy Knights seized control of the kingdom, serving as a waitress in Meliodas' bar.
-Despite being frail and not a fighter, Elizabeth is very courageous and willing to protect others at the cost of her own health, like allowing Hendrickson to acquire her blood to free the Demon Race from the Coffin of Eternal Darkness.
-Still, being only a teenager, she is fairly gullible and easily influenced, often tricked by Meliodas' jokes.
-She doesn't seem to mind how often he caresses, molests, or harasses her sexually, however, and has even fallen in love with him due to a sense of familiarity with and nostalgia for him.
+Despite being frail and not a fighter, Elizabeth is very courageous and willing to protect others at the cost of her own well-being.
+Still, she is fairly gullible and easily influenced, often tricked by Meliodas' jokes.
+She does not seem to mind how often he caresses and gropes her, and has even fallen in love with him due to a sense of familiarity with and nostalgia for him.

-Queen Elizabeth is later revealed to be the 107th reincarnation of the Goddess Elizabeth, known as Ella (Bloody Ellie in the English Dub of the anime) for her rarely seen violent streak before meeting Meliodas with their love causing the Holy War between their races.
+Elizabeth is later revealed to be the 107th reincarnation of the Goddess Elizabeth, known as Bloodstained Ellie for her rarely seen violent streak before meeting Meliodas with their love causing the Holy War between their races.
 Elizabeth was killed near the war's end when she and Meliodas are attacked by their parents for their love, Elizabeth cursed by the Demon King to endlessly reincarnate as a human.
 The curse serves to torment Meliodas as Elizabeth would die within three days of regaining her powers and memories.
 In her current life, Elizabeth's latent power manifested in her ability to heal living things with tears from her right eye, manifesting more of her power in times of stress.
 Elizabeth eventually regains full memory of her previous incarnations and her full Goddess power is unleashed, activating her curse as the New Holy War is about to commence.
 This forces Meliodas to take a gambit of acquiring his father's power to break Elizabeth's curse, with Merlin briefly restoring the curse in secret as a means to force Meliodas to kill his father.
 Following the Sins disbanding, Elizabeth succeeds her father as queen of Liones with Meliodas as her husband.
+Elizabeth came in tenth place in a 2014 character popularity poll for the series.